manyasiingh/HealthBooker/README.md

   <li><strong>Update Profile:</strong> Providing users with the ability to update their profiles keeps their information accurate and up to date.</li>
   <li><strong>Contact Section for Queries:</strong> Including a contact section for user queries enhances user engagement and customer support.</li>
   <li><strong>Notifications Tab:</strong> A notifications tab helps users stay informed about updates, appointments, and application statuses.</li>
-  <li><strong>Admin Management System:</strong> An admin management system is crucial for overseeing users, appointments, and doctor applications.</li>
-  <li><strong>Access Control:</strong> Restricting access to certain sections like notifications, profile, appointments, and doctor applications to logged-in users ensures data privacy and security.</li>
   <li><strong>Doctor Application:</strong> Allowing users to apply to become a doctor on the site expands the pool of medical professionals and adds value to the platform.</li>
   <li><strong>Book Appointments:</strong> Enabling users to book appointments with their preferred doctors streamlines the process of accessing medical services.</li>
-  <li><strong>Admin Approval for Doctor Requests:</strong> Admin approval for doctor applications ensures that only qualified professionals are listed on the platform.</li>
-  <li><strong>User and Doctor Removal:</strong> Admin's ability to remove users or doctors from the site is crucial for maintaining the platform's integrity.</li>
   <li><strong>Appointment Marking:</strong> Allowing doctors and admin to mark appointments as completed ensures proper record-keeping.</li>
   <li><strong>Application and Appointment Notifications:</strong> Sending notifications to users, doctors, and admins about application statuses and appointment updates enhances communication.</li>
   <li><strong>Data Storage and Security:</strong> Storing all data in a database ensures data integrity, security, and easy retrieval of information.</li>